HangarMC/Hangar/README.md

 ## Deployment

-Deployment happens via docker, checkout the stack in the docker folder.
+Deployment happens via Docker, checkout the stack in the docker folder.
 You will want to modify the application.properties in the hangar folder.

 ## Contributing

-There is a bunch of stuff to do, some of that is noted in the [status](STATUS.md) and [to-port](TO-PORT.md) files.
+There is a bunch of stuff to do, some of that is noted in the [**Roadmap Project**](https://github.com/PaperMC/Hangar/projects/1).
 Your best bet is joining #hangar-dev on the paper discord and just discussing with us.
-All contributions are very welcome, I will not be able to finish this alone!
+All contributions are very welcome, we will not be able to finish this alone!

 ## Licence